Miaoyanwang/signT/data/readme.txt

 dnations.mat (not preferred): nations political data.
 Same data used in my JMLR paper.
 Supervised version has been used in my tensor regression paper.

-Preferable:
-one continuous + one binary;
-one on medical science (e.g. brain MFI) + one on social science (e.g. social networks) avoid time-series data
-Roughly balanced in three modes.
-Not sure whether we can handle tensors up to d=1K modern data (>2015);